 Gattu: A low-budget flick for all ages, Gattu appeals to kids and adults alike.
 Directed by Rajan Khosa, the story revolves around a kid living in a small town where everyone is obsessed with kite-flying.
 No glitter or high-budget stunts here; just pure human drama at its best.

-Vicky Donor: This romantic comedy is directed by Shoojit Sircar and produced by John Abraham.The movie explore the subject of sperm donation and infertility, something new for Indian cinema.
-It stars Ayushmann Khurrana, Yami Gautam and Annu Kapoor in the lead role.
+Vicky Donor: This romantic comedy with modern twist is directed by Shoojit Sircar and produced by John Abraham.The movie explore the subject of sperm donation and infertility, something new for Indian cinema.
+It stars Ayushmann Khurrana, Yami Gautam and Annu Kapoor as the main cast.

 Ek Tha Tiger: This is an action film, directed by Kabir Khan and produced by Aditya Chopra of Yash Raj Films.
 The movie stars Salman Khan and Katrina Kaif in the lead roles supported by Ranvir Shorey, Girish Karnad, Roshan Seth and Gavie Chahal.
 A combination of love story and spy drama, the movie is full of dazzling action, beautifully filmed international scenery and pleasant music.
 Continue reading

-A horrific tragedy beyond imagination: Sandy Hook Elementary School Newtown shooting!
+A horrific tragedy beyond imagination: Sandy Hook Elementary School shooting!

 This is bad, beyond words.

 Just heard on the news: Some deranged lunatic went crazy inside an elementary school in Connecticut, shooting little kids.
 More than 25 people are reported to be dead, 20 of them are children between the age of 5 and 10 years.

 This is just unimaginable – one of the worst tragedy you can dread..